WHO WE ARE

 The Curious Creators Program is CuriousWorks holistic CACD model in practice.

 It is a high-quality skills development program that is growing the next-generation of talented young media makers and storytellers from Western Sydney.

 The Curious Creators are young people who have typically come up through our grassroots programs.
 They may have their dreams set on a career in the arts or are just excited to create and explore, but importantly, they are interested in creative collaboration and are connected and committed to their communities.

-Individual pathway plans for each Curious Creator are designed, developed and mapped over the long term, with professional opportunities both within and outside the company made available through a range of innovative components:
+Individual pathway plans for each Curious Creator are designed, developed and mapped over the long term, with professional opportunities both within and outside the company made available.

 Each year CuriousWorks holds a Story Circle, bringing together the Associate Artists, members of their communities, other Curious Creators and staff over two days to interrogate the range of ideas and possibilities that have emerged from the seed commissions.
 Through this process, we collectively decide on an annual major work to nurture the following year.
 In this way, CuriousWorks enables stories, empowers storytellers and builds cultural and artistic leadership capacity.